A tool to focus on what you can control

 Start by working on the “85% that makes you feel powerless.”
 Ask participants to use post-its to list everything that “makes you feel limited or powerless.”
 Write one idea per post-it.

-Once they finished the list, ask them to capture the ‘why’–both emotional or functional reasons.
+Once they finish the list, ask them to capture the ‘why’–both emotional and functional reasons.

 Now, tell participants to flip the canvas vertically—the 15% that makes you powerful is now on the top.